-Select 'Inactive' until a Slate-hosted application is ready to go live.
-When ready to start accepting Slate-hosted applications, select 'Active.'
+Set the status to ‘Inactive’ until the Slate-hosted application is ready to go live.

 |Period||This required setting ties the Round to a specific application Period.
 An application Period must be created before associating it with a Round.|